David Peralta Player Props: Dodgers vs. Yankees

 David Peralta At The Plate

-- Peralta is batting .228 with five doubles, a triple, two home runs and seven walks.
+- Peralta is hitting .233 with five doubles, a triple, two home runs and seven walks.

-- Peralta enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .375.
+- Peralta is batting .429 during his last games and is riding a six-game hitting streak.

-- He has gone deep in two of 45 games played this year, and in 1.5% of his plate appearances.
+- He has hit a home run in two of 46 games played this season, and in 1.4% of his plate appearances.

-- In 11 games this year (24.4%), Peralta has picked up an RBI, and in five of those games (11.1%) he had more than one.
+- Peralta has driven in a run in 12 games this season (26.1%), including five games with more than one RBI (10.9%).
 He has also driven home three or more of his team's runs in one contest.

-- In 10 of 45 games this season, he has scored, including multiple runs once.
+- In 10 of 46 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.